Close

 • Products that contribute to a sustainable society such as insulation materials, lightweight parts for cars, solar panels, lubricants for wind turbines, and wind turbine blades.

 Most of the INEOS Group’s production is for such applications in construction, automotive, household appliances and the like.
-About one quarter of the final products go in to packaging for the food industry.
+Part of INEOS Group’s end products, concerns packaging for the food industry.
+Packaging is sometimes reviled, but it is important to improve the safety and shelf life of products.

-• 28.
-Shouldn’t we focus more on recycling instead of producing new plastics?
+• Should INEOS focus more on recycling instead of producing new plastics?

 INEOS is strongly committed to reduce plastic waste.
 It is not the plastics themselves that are the problem, but the fact that they are thrown away in to the environment, sent to landfill, or incinerated.
 According to INEOS’ vision, we have to handle plastics with care, precisely because they are such valuable materials.
 That’s why INEOS invests heavily to support the recycling of plastics.
 In this way, all polymers produced by us (such as polyethylene and polypropylene produced on the basis of Project ONE-output) can be fully recycled.